Here

 cancer.
 It can even be caused from acid

-reflux or more precisely gastro esophageal
+or more precisely gastro esophageal acid reflux.

-acid reflux.
-Clinically termed as
+Clinically termed as LaringoPharyngeal Reflux or

-LaringoPharyngeal Reflux or LPR, it addresses a
+LPR, it addresses a condition in which the

-contents are believed to have reached the voice
+refluxed acidic stomach contents are believed to

-box, thereby causing damage to
+have reached the voice box, thereby causing damage

-it.
+to it.

-the human voice box is not such a flimsy organ as
+is not such a flimsy organ as to be injured by a

-to be injured by a few acid washes in a month,
+few acid washes in a month, considering that the

-considering that the person has habitual acid
+person has habitual acid reflux every month, or he

-reflux every month, or he or she is a chronic GERD
+or she is a chronic GERD patient.
+Nevertheless, it

-how the laryngologist reaches the conclusion that
+reaches the conclusion that the patient is

-the patient is suffering from LPR, following his
+suffering from LPR, following his method of

-method of diagnosing.
+diagnosing.

 When